Alison Hey-Cunningham +61 2 9515 6651

 The greatest need expressed by patients that we have identified, is for honest, understandable and disease-specific information about what the future might hold.

 Therefore, one of the main aims of the CRE-PF is to develop and maintain educational and support resources for patients and community partners.
-The Lung Foundation Australia is a critical partner for CRE-PF.
-Its established and highly successful infrastructure has assisted us with the development of resources that promote the important role of the patient in managing pulmonary fibrosis.
+We have achieved this in partnership with Lung Foundation Australia, working together to promote the important role of the patient in managing pulmonary fibrosis.

-These education and support resources are available by clicking the links in their headings above or via our Tools and Resources webpage which contains links to these and additional resources.
-Further resources are also available on the Lung Foundation Australia website.
+Some of the types of resources that have been developed include booklets, fact sheets and webinars.
+These education and support resources are available or via our Tools and Resources webpage.
+Further resources and information are also available on the Lung Foundation Australia website.